CannyLab/tsne-cuda/README.md

 To install our library, follow the instructions in the [installation section](https://github.com/CannyLab/tsne-cuda/wiki/Installation) of the wiki.

+#### Note: There appear to be some compilation instability issues when using parallel compilation.
+Running Make twice seems to fix it, as does running make without parallel compile.
+We believe that this is an NVIDIA issue with our externed device variables, so we're looking into how we can fix that.

 ### Run

 Like many of the libraries available, the python wrappers subscribe to the same API as [sklearn.manifold.TSNE](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).